Sustainable finance: Investing in better buildings.

 Attend the Lunch plenary to gain unique insight into how Canada’s financial services industry can aid market and product development that supports and encourages investment in climate resilience and low-carbon growth, while at the same time maximizing their financial returns.

-Anna Murray, who contributed to the United Nations Environment Program Finance Initiative (UNEP FI) and the Global Real Estate Investor ESG Survey will share key findings the largest ESG-focused surveys of global real estate investors ever conducted
+- Anna Murray, Vice President, Sustainability & EHS, Bentall Kennedy and Co-chair of the United Nations Environment Program Finance Initiative (UNEP FI) group will share key findings of the Global Real Estate Investor ESG Survey, the largest ESG-focused survey of global real estate investors ever conducted.

-Bryan Purcell, TAF, whose work focuses on accelerating decarbonization of the built environment through development of innovative policies, programs, and business solutions will explain how incentives and products can enable deep retrofits.
+- Bryan Purcell, Vice President, Policy and Programs, TAF, whose work focuses on accelerating decarbonization of the built environment through development of innovative policies, programs, and business solutions will explain how incentives and products can enable deep retrofits.

 This session will be moderated by Amy Erixon, Principal and Managing Director of Avison Young’s Global Investment Management practice.